netgvarun2012/portfolio/NNetwork.md

   1) **Parameter Initialization**: The weights and biases of the network are randomly initialized.

   2) **Forward Pass (Compute the Predictions)**: The input data is passed through the network.
-Each layer of the network applies its weights and biases to the inputs and passes them through an activation function.
+Each layer of the network applies its weights and biases to the inputs and passes them through an (activation function)[LossActivtion.md].
 The final output of this process is the network’s prediction.

   3) **Compute the Loss**: The loss function is computed based on the network’s prediction and the actual target values.
 This loss represents how well (or poorly) the network is performing.